Teme7/bootstrap-portfolio-ex/README.md

 # bootstrap-portfolio-ex

-* Start from scratch or hack bootstrap layout
+* Start from scratch or hack bootstrap layout!

-  Nav bar with name, about, portfolio, and contact tabs A header and side panel
+  Nav bar contains name, about, portfolio, and contact tabs A header and side panel
-  Picture and text content  -->
+  Picture and text content